microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/Roadmap.md

 **Platform expansion: Hands**

 As part of the hand extensibility theme, MRTK plans on adding support for the Leap Motion hands controller and Oculus Quest.
 Support for Leap Motion is expected to be made available on both Unity 2018.4 and 2019.
 Oculus Quest, including articulated hands, will be delivered via [Unity's new XR platform](https://blogs.unity3d.com/2020/01/24/unity-xr-platform-updates/).

-### 2.5.0

-For the latest information, please consult [GitHub](https://github.com/microsoft/MixedRealityToolkit-Unity/milestone/12).
-All of the details below are subject to change.

-Status: Planning

-Timeline: TBD 2020

-Themes:

-- Stability
-- Developer education
-- User Experience

 ## Backlog